About Bird Mejia

 When I was a young woman, I was broken inside, and I needed guidance.
 Desperately, I searched for an older, wise woman to guide me.
 But I never found her.
 At some point, I decided I would become her and help others who needed her.
 What I didn’t know is that it would take me many years of pain and heartbreak.
 What I didn’t know is that our first eight years we download information from our environment that becomes subconscious patterns that rule 95% of our lives.
 So I kept repeating my patterns.
 They were painful ones.

 Finally, when the pain was too much to endure and I realized it was affecting my young daughter, I embarked on a spiritual journey that turned into a self-healing journey.
 It gave me the courage and awareness to end a long, emotionally abusive relationship that was slowly sucking the life out of me.
 It taught me how to grow my wings.
 It taught me how to fly.

-I became a certified Naam Yoga instructor, a Harmonyum Healing and Gendai Reiki Ho practitioner, and a certified Oracle Card Reader and Chakra Energy Healer & Shamanic Energy Medicine practitioner.
+I became a certified Naam Yoga instructor, a Harmonyum Healing and Gendai Reiki Ho practitioner, and a certified Chakra Energy Healer & Shamanic Energy Medicine practitioner.
 I was also guided by my ancestors to learn the Ancient Energy Medicine of my indigenous ancestors from Mexico.
 Years before I had earned two Master’s degrees in earlier years, an MFA in Creative Writing and an MLS in Youth Librarianship, as well as extensive graduate work in psychotherapy, but it was this training in the healing arts that transformed my life.
 I made it a daily practice to do the sound mediation, breathwork, and yoga hand postures I had learned.
 I finally embraced my intuitive gifts, and they grew stronger.
 I learned that my specialty was healing ancestral trauma that shows up as heartbreak, drama, addiction, depression, toxic or broken relationships, narcissistic abuse, anxiety, anger, grief and disease.
 My wounds became my medicine.